ayebear/picoes/README.md

         -   And `n` is the total number of entities
     -   _Note: Above time complexities are amortized assuming the number of components used is a known constant_
     -   Can also write your own and pass it to the World constructor!
 Needs clear, add, remove, and query.
--   **No formal declarations required**
-    -   Can create components and entities in a world and query on them, without needing to define structured systems and components
--   **Strings as component keys**
-    -   No need to manually define component keys like many libraries
--   **JSON serialization**
-    -   Useful for save data and networked applications
 -   **Prototypes**
     -   Allows entity definitions to be data-driven, outside of code